build-on-aws/content/tutorials/protecting-amazon-dynamoDB-using-aws-backup/index.md

 *Note: This process can take several minutes to complete.*

-## Next steps
+## Conclusion

 Congratulations!
 In this tutorial, you learned how to protect your DynamoDB table using AWS Backup by creating on-demand and scheduled backups, and restoring your backup to a new table.
+To learn more about AWS Backup visit the [AWS Storage Blog](https://aws.amazon.com/blogs/storage/category/storage/aws-backup?sc_channel=el&sc_campaign=resiliencewave&sc_geo=mult&sc_country=mult&sc_outcome=acq&sc_content=protect-dynamodb-with-awsbackup).